EWU: Why UK Stocks Could Beat The S&P 500 The Next 3-5 Years

 In this historically-obsessed S&P 500 market, I can make a strong case, albeit on a relative basis, for EWU, the largest ETF that tracks the US's former "boss" nation, the United Kingdom.
-OK, so its been nearly 250 years.
+OK, so it's been nearly 250 years.
 But there's a history, a lot of cultural overlap, some enduring

 SUNGARDEN'S INVESTING GROUP AT SEEKING ALPHA